ammarahm-ed/react-native-actions-sheet/README.md

 ## Examples

 The source code for the example (showcase) app is under the example/ directory.
-If you want to play with the ActionSheet but don't feel like trying it on a real app, you can run the example project.
+If you want to play with the ActionSheet but don't feel like trying it on a real app, you can run the [example snack](https://snack.expo.dev/@ammarahmed/github.com-ammarahm-ed-react-native-actions-sheet:expo-example).

 ## Documentation for v0.7.0 & older